Knowing-Nature/kn-website/content/episode/52/evaluating-success-in-environmental-education/index.md

     * Look for bookings where part a visit from a year group is split across more than one day.
     * Aim for all classes to complete 3 surveys: before the visit, after the visit, after an in-school lesson on the same topic.

-  * Use external evaluators or connect with research institutions / teacher training programmes

   * Be consistent but realistic in use of evaluation.
     * Some evaluation is better than none
     * Find a target frequency which will work for your capacity.
 (Annually, quarterly, weekly etc.)